dataloop-ai/dtlpy-documentation/tutorials/applications/introduction/chapter.md

 ## Installing Apps

-### App Store
+### Marketplace

-The App Store serves as a central repository for saving and publishing some custom applications, varying from a metadata viewer application through audio recording on the website to a completely new UI for the item viewer.
+The [Marketplace](https://docs.dataloop.ai/docs/marketplace) serves as a central repository for saving and publishing some custom applications, varying from a metadata viewer application through audio recording on the website to a completely new UI for the item viewer.

-### Using SDK

 The Applications are installed into the platform (to a project or entire organization).
-To find an application, go to the App Store, search for an application by name, category, etc., select and click install.
+To find an application, go to the marketplace, search for an application by name, category, etc., select and click install.
 Now all the application's components should be available to use.
 You can change any settings or configuration (e.g. machine type, autoscaling) in the app settings.

+### Using SDK

-Installing an app is also available in the SDK and CLI, simply:
+Installing an app is also available in the SDK:

 ```python
 import dtlpy as dl

 project = dl.projects.get('Apps Project')
 dpk = dl.dpks.get(dpk_name='<app-name>')
 project.apps.install(dpk=dpk)